MeteorProxy/meteor/README.md

   })
 ```

-You can also use the path with Vite, or anything based off Vite, such as Astro.
-Install the `vite-plugin-static-copy` plugin and use the path in the plugin's configuration.
+You can use this path with the `vite-plugin-static-copy` Vite plugin in your Vite (or Vite-powered) app to copy Meteor scripts into your assets directory.
+Install `vite-plugin-static-copy` with your favorite package manager and use the path in the plugin's configuration.

 ```js
 import { defineConfig } from 'vite'